 6.15.1.3 Principle

-Based on the scope of this solution, Media plane NF is disassembled into different services, referred to as NFS (network function service).
+Based on the scope of this solution, media plane NF is disassembled into different services, referred to as NFS (network function service).
 Each NFS has the characteristics of independence and autonomy.

+NFS related to DC and AR is defined in other documents.
+Here, only NFS related to AGW is defined